Discover ECOHAB’s Past Projects!

 Dream Therapy Temple, Hawaii

 January, 2025, ECOHAB embarked on an amazing month of building, learning, teaching and community in Ninōle, Hawaii collaborated with our partnered nonprofit: Rainbow Bridge, Hawaii to bring an extraordinary dream to life.
-Endless hours went into the adaptive design of the first contemporary Dream Temple based on the teachings of Asklepios, the Greek god of healing.
-The design process was focused on creating a long lasting sanctuary that would maintain cool temperatures and be resistant to rain and humidity while creating spaces attuned for the dream healing process.
+The design process was focused on creating a long lasting sanctuary that would maintain cool temperatures and be resistant to rain and humidity

 Classroom build, Aguas Calientes, Guatemala